Knowing your network can save you money. Here's why.

 If you're planning a procedure such as surgery or MRI, you can learn more about your expected cost by using Treatment Cost Estimator.
 You can also compare prices between providers and see which are in your network.

-If you're not sure what network you're in, call the number on your member card and a Member Services representative will be happy to help.
+If you're not sure what network you're in, call the number on your member card and a Customer Service representative will be happy to help.
 You can even get a guided tour of the Treatment Cost Estimator tool.

 We want to help you get the most for your money.
 If you need help understanding your network, finding an in-network provider or finding the best prices, just contact us.
 We're here to help.